TomRosenbloom/civi-ext-jobads/docs/How to build an extension.md

 3. insert into code:

-   - create `managed` folder, if not already
+   - create `managed` folder, if you haven't already

-   - create suitably named file `managed/my_saved_search.mgd.php` [the usual convention is to use the name of the exported option group `SavedSearch_my_saved_search` but you can call it what you like - *check this* - definitely true for option groups but saved searches?]
+   - create suitably named file `managed/my_saved_search.mgd.php` - the usual convention is to use the name of the exported search e.g. `SavedSearch_my_saved_search` but you can call it what you like [*check this* - definitely true for option groups but saved searches?]

    - paste exported php code into the file (add opening php tag, and `use CRM_Myextension_ExtensionUtil as E;` at top of file)